tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

 ```
 cp -a /debian ../skippy-xd-master/
+cp -a /4ubunu_only/changelog ../skippy-xd-master/debian/
+cp -a /4ubunu_only/control ../skippy-xd-master/debian/
+cp -a /4ubunu_only/ready4ubuntu ../skippy-xd-master/
 ```

 Now enter the skippy-xd-master directory.
 After checking if /debian is present and populated with files and a sub-directory execute the next command: